Anna-Britta Hellbom

 Anna-Britta Hellbom (25 July 1919 – 22 December 2004) was a Swedish anthropologist and Americanist.
 She is known for her ethnographic fieldworks in Mesoamerica in Mexico.

 Biography

 Born on 25 July 1919 in Uppsala, Sweden, Anna-Britta Hellbom started her university studies in Nordic ethnology but later changed to social anthropology.
 She graduated from the Stockholm University in 1940.
-She also studied in Madrid, where she learned Spanish language, which helped in her career as an Americanist.
+She also studied in Madrid, where she learned Spanish, which helped in her career as an Americanist.